digitallawyer/openlegaldictionary/_definitions/sanguinem-emere.md

 ---
 title: Sanguinem Emere
 permalink: "/definitions/sanguinem-emere.html"
-body: Lat In feudal law.
-A redemption by villeins, of tlieir blood or tenure, ln order to become freemen
+body: Lat in feudal law.
+A redemption by villeins, of tlieir blood or tenure, in order to become freemen
 published_at: '2018-07-07'
 layout: post